1961: After topping the Cash Box R&B chart, “Shop Around” by The Miracles became Motown Record’s first million-selling single.

 1969: Amen Corner scored their only #1 hit when “(If Paradise Is) Half as Nice” went to #1 on the UK chart.

-1972: Yes’ single “Roundabout” entered the Billboard Hot 100, ultimately becoming the group’s second-biggest hit.
+1972: “Roundabout” by Yes entered the Billboard Hot 100, where it ultimately became the group’s second biggest hit.

-1978: “Sweet Talkin’ Woman” by Electric Light Orchestra was released in the US.
+1978: “Sweet Talkin’ Woman,” the third single from Electric Light Orchestra’s seventh studio album, Out of the Blue, was released in the US.

 1983: Michael Jackson began nine weeks at #1 on Billboard’s R&B chart with “Billie Jean.”